 When a patient is prescribed the wrong medication or dosage.
 Prescription errors can occur for several reasons:

-If you have been diagnosed with breast cancer, but were not offered a triple test breast examination, and your diagnosis therefore led to worse outcomes, you may be entitled to compensation.
+If you have been diagnosed with breast cancer, but were not offered a triple test breast examination, and your diagnosis therefore led to worse outcomes than what would have been expected, you may be entitled to compensation.

 Breast symptoms are commonly seen by GPs, but while most changes are not due to cancer, it is important to use the triple test to either confirm or exclude a diagnosis of breast cancer.